 I'm Greg (he/him), a PhD candidate in the Department of Linguistics at the University of Toronto.
 My dissertation supervisor is Daphna Heller, and my committee members are Michela Ippolito and Craig Chambers.

 I work primarily within the intersections of semantics and psycholinguistics.
-I'm interested in cross-linguistic patterns involving definite and demonstrative descriptions across various contexts.
-My dissertation explores topics including anaphoricity, bridging and uniqueness in "determinerless" languages like Mandarin Chinese and Labrador Inuttitut, via elicited production studies and visual stimuli.
+I'm interested in cross-linguistic patterns involving definite and demonstrative descriptions across various contexts, and the mechanisms that potentially drive these distributions.
+My dissertation explores topics including anaphoricity, bridging and uniqueness in "determinerless" languages like Mandarin Chinese and Labrador Inuttitut, via elicited production studies, referential communication tasks, and self-paced reading tasks.

 I am deeply interested in language documentation, ethical fieldwork practices, and the description and analysis of understudied languages.
 My work on Labrador Inuttitut is embedded within the Inuttitut Verb Class Project (PI: Susana Bejar).
 Earlier in my graduate studies, I conducted descriptive and theoretical work on semantic aspects of Macuxi (Cariban), an indigenous language spoken in Brazil, Guyana and Venezuela, on topics including pluractionality, space and motion.

-My work is supported by a Doctoral Fellowship (2021-25) from the Social Sciences and Humanities Research Council of Canada, and a Jackman Junior Fellowship from the Jackman Humanities Institute (2020–24).
+My work has been supported by a Doctoral Fellowship (2021-25) from the Social Sciences and Humanities Research Council of Canada, and a Jackman Junior Fellowship from the Jackman Humanities Institute (2020–24).

 Updates: